firepenguindisopanda/fishery-api/README.md

     - User Board function: This function provides content for a user that is registered / has an account and has the user, moderator and admin role.
     - Moderator Board function: This function provides content for a user that is registered / has an account and has the user, moderator roles.
     - Admin Board function: This function provides content for a user that is registered / has an account and has the user, admin roles.
+- Fish Controller:
+    - Fish Content: This function should provide all information of fish recorded.

 ## Routes